ShyamGadde/code-amici/README.md

 - Pydantic: Used for data validation and settings management, integrated with FastAPI.
 - Pandas and Scikit-Learn: Utilized for building the recommendation system.
 - PostgreSQL: Chosen as the SQL database for its advanced features and performance.
+- Redis: Used for caching recommendations and improving response times.
 - React and Redux Toolkit: Used for frontend.
 - JWT Token Authentication: Implemented for secure user authentication.
 - Docker and Docker Compose: Used for containerizing the application and managing multi-container Docker applications, respectively.